evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-Python-basic-introduction.md

 import it anew.
 You'd have to do this every time you wanted the print to show though, which is not very useful.

-> We'll get back to more advanced ways to import code in later tutorial sections - this is an
+> We'll get back to more advanced ways to import code in [a later lesson](./Beginner-Tutorial-Python-classes-and-objects.md#importing-things) - this is an important topic.
-> important topic.
 But for now, let's press on and resolve this particular problem.

 ### Our first own function